Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
-Pretty sure you guys would become her fans if you ever drowned in that smile while she was teasing.
+Pretty sure you guys would become one of her fans if you ever drowned in that smile while she was teasing.
 I never asked why she said that, maybe some guys drenched in sweat just ignited a spark of excitement in her, after having some matches at her friend's place whose house is a goddamn badminton court rental service.
 But hell no, sport was never my thing.
 My thing ?
 To stick my ass to the chair and glue my eyes to the screen, twelve hours straight, which may be a torture to some, but I do enjoy it, honestly.
 Still, I must admit, being around with your pals are indeed chances – chances to walk yourself to the rendezvous of joy, to a so-called *remedy* that I have been seeking for so long.
 I know, the act of not letting anyone even know if I am fine or not, does expose how a truly greedy, selfish person I am in life.
 In the nick of time, when every part of me was so frail, so faint to even light a vestige of hope...

 She was there, flesh and bone, walked me through the flicker of spark, enter the gate of Valhalla.<!-- ![alt text](image.png) -->
 \